kiwix/kiwix-android/DESIGN.md

 Themes are defined in res/values/themes.xml or res/values-night/themes.xml depending on night/day.
 The following steps should be followed to set a color or style of a view.
 1. Define the color or style:
-    a.
-Define the color in core/colors.xml.
+    * Define the color in core/colors.xml.
 Use good naming (denim_blue, min_shaft_gray etc..).
-    b.
-Define the style in core/styles.xml.
+    * Define the style in core/styles.xml.
 Follow the naming convention.
 TODO: (what is the naming convention for styles?)
 2. Add the color or style to a specific theme item in themes.xml
 3. Make sure that the color or style works in both day and night mode.
 If it does not, add a night compatible color/style to values-night/themes.xml.